daisyleedq/Group_BPM_2/Online Hotel Booking Process Analysis Model.md

 5. If the complaint has to do with services rendered by the company’s client like the hotels or car hire services he complaint is forwarded to it and actions taken
 6. The customer is sent a mail acknowledging the receipt of the complaints, explanations given if necessary and apologies made.

+### 6.6 Process 6: Advertisement launching process

+1. Place (like hotel, hostel, etc...) needs promotion to indirectly bring more guests by directly getting more known.
+2. Place creat free account in our Company Webpage and set all data in Profile, then want to make this Profile public which is paid.
+3. Gateway is setting standard of Place Profile and sort it accordingly to groups.
+4. Place choose kind of advertisement in Company that will be by default prepared by gateway from (3.) by IT Department and Law Department to bring most profitable and optimal solution:
+  1. negotiations;
+  2. standrd contract:
+    * few % of profit;
+    * yearly paid;
+    * free with limitations (ie. payment by us with delayed transfer, rising price by us).
+ 5. IT Department is getting confirmation of selected plan which is sent to Law Department
+ 6. Financial Department is getting confirmation of Payment for Contract which is sent to Law Department
+ 7. Law Department is confirming Place by checking fulfillment of guidelines with positive or negative result:
+   1. If result is positive Place Account Profile is published
+   2. If result is negative Place Account Profile is not published
+  8. Law Department is contacting client to acknowledge him with results of his Profile publishing
+  9. Marketing Department is contacting Place by IT Department to show him optional advertising options that he could use